 (5) This section is in addition to any other method by which an easement may be created in respect of lots in a survey-strata scheme.

-[Section 5D inserted by No. 61 of 1996 s.
+[Section 5D inserted: No. 61 of 1996 s.
 11.]

 5E.
 Provision on plan etc. overrides regulations as to easements